tgsachse/prioritetsko/docs/README.rst

 development
 ----
-This repository contains a script, ``Develop.sh`` that automates many development functions you might wish to perform.
+This repository contains a script, ``develop.sh`` that automates many development functions you might wish to perform.
 Here is a full list of flags that the script accepts.

 ``-b, --build <build arguments...>``
   Build the software into the ``Build`` directory.